-- 2.1 The members of the NRC are as follows:- - (a) Tunku Zain Al-Abidin Ibni Tuanku Muhriz (Chairman Independent Non-Executive Director) - (b) Goh Ching Yin (Independent Non-Executive Director) - 2.2 The NRC must consist of at least three (3) Non-Executive Directors appointed from the Board of AMB, a majority of whom are Independent Directors and chaired by an Independent Director. - 2.3 The Company Secretary should act as the Secretary of the NRC. - 2.4 The permanent invitees to the meetings of the NRC are CEOs of the respective companies within the Group. - 2.5 The composition of the NRC and any changes thereof must be approved by the Board after taking into consideration the recommendations of the NRC.
+- 2.1 The members of the NRC are as follows:- - (a) Tunku Zain Al-Abidin Ibni Tuanku Muhriz (Chairman Independent Non-Executive Director) - (b) Tan Sri Datuk (Dr.) Rafiah Binti Salim (Independent Non-Executive Director) - (c) Goh Ching Yin (Independent Non-Executive Director) - 2.2 The NRC must consist of at least three (3) Non-Executive Directors appointed from the Board of AMB, a majority of whom are Independent Directors and chaired by an Independent Director. - 2.3 The Company Secretary should act as the Secretary of the NRC. - 2.4 The permanent invitees to the meetings of the NRC are CEOs of the respective companies within the Group. - 2.5 The composition of the NRC and any changes thereof must be approved by the Board after taking into consideration the recommendations of the NRC.